n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

-In Myanmar text, `dist` is typically used to adjust the space of a consonant glyph after a pre-base-reordering "Medial Ra", because the "Medial Ra" codepoint is classified as being of zero width.
+In Myanmar text, `dist` is typically used to adjust the space of a consonant glyph after a pre-base-reordering "Medial Ra", because the "Medial Ra" codepoint is classified as being of zero width, but is orthographically a glyph that encloses the adjacent letter.

 ![Application of the dist feature](/images/myanmar/myanmar-dist.png)

-The `abvm` feature positions above-base marks for attachment to base characters.
+The `abvm` feature positions above-base glyphs for attachment to base characters.
 In Myanmar, this includes "Kinzi" and "Asat" in addition to tone markers, diacritical marks, above-base dependent vowels (matras), and Vedic signs.

 ![Application of the abvm feature](/images/myanmar/myanmar-abvm.png)

-The `blwm` feature positions below-base marks for attachment to base characters.
-In Myanmar, this includes below-base dependent vowels (matras) as well as below-base medial consonants, tone markers, diacritical marks, and Vedic signs.
+The `blwm` feature positions below-base glyphs for attachment to base characters.
+In Myanmar, this includes subjoined consonants as well as below-base dependent vowels (matras), medial consonants, tone markers, diacritical marks, and Vedic signs.

 ![Application of the blwm feature](/images/myanmar/myanmar-blwm.png)